 - Serve as a Committee Member.
 If you enjoy being involved in making decisions and making things happen, volunteer to serve on one of SSCA's Committees, which are listed at the bottom of the Officers, Staff, and Volunteers page.

 - Serve as a Board Member.
 SSCA's Board of Directors consists of seven volunteer members, a majority of which must be voting members.
 The Board oversees all business of the SSCA, determines its policies and employs its senior staff person.
 It regularly reviews financial records and has authority to make rules and regulations governing the conduct of members of the SSCA.
-To apply to be a member of the board of directors, print, complete and return a Board of Director Application
+To apply to be a member of the board of directors, fill out this online application.

 - Provide revenue ideas for a Tiger Team.
 We are looking for three or four people to think about new revenue streams for SSCA to help keep dues low.
 Membership continues to be our largest source of income followed by SSU (a wonderful contribution), Gams, and the Ship's Store.
 We could use your help and your ideas.
 Your contribution would be almost entirely by email.
 This is a strategic initiative so there are no hard deadlines.
 You can't schedule great ideas!
 This is a wonderful opportunity to volunteer in support of the SSCA from anywhere in the world.
 Send an email to email@example.com